VladRassokhin/zendesk-cli/README.md

 It, well, will fetch all attachments of ticket info directory `$HOME/ZenDesk/ZD-$TICKET_ID`

 Accepts either `-id TICKET_ID` or simple list of ticket ids,  e.g. `12345 67890`

+# Build

+To build project just use `./gradlew clean distShadowTar distShadowZip`

+Resulting application tar and zip archives could be found in `build/distribution` directory